flowground/amazonaws-com-discovery-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

-### Retrieves a list of servers that are one network hop away from a specified server.
+### ListConfigurations
+> Retrieves a list of configuration items as specified by the value passed to the required paramater <code>configurationType</code>.
+Optional filtering may be applied to refine search results.<br/>

 #### Input Parameters
 * `Action` - _required_